Charoen Wattanasin

-Charoen Wattanasin (เจริญ วรรธนะสิน) (born 1937) is a former badminton player from Thailand who won international championships in the late 1950s and early 1960s.
+Charoen Wattanasin (เจริญ วรรธนะสิน) (born 1937) is a Thai badminton player who won international championships in the late 1950s and early 1960s.

 Career

 Between 1958 and 1962 Wattanasin captured the open men's singles titles of Malaya, Ireland, Scotland, Norway, and France.
 He also shared the open men's doubles titles of Malaya, Scotland, the Netherlands, and the USA.
 Wattanasin was a men's singles runner-up to Denmark's formidable Erland Kops at the All-England Championships in 1960 and 1962.
 He represented Thailand in the Thomas Cup (men's international team) campaigns of 1957-1958 and 1963-1964.

 Corruption scandal

-In 2000 he was inducted into the World Badminton Hall of Fame.
+In 2000, Wattanasin was inducted into the World Badminton Hall of Fame.
 However, there were scandals and corruption issues when he was the president of the Badminton Association of Thailand between 2009 and 2013.
-In 2010, 16 players and coaches quit Badminton Association of Thailand as they did not receive supporting fee from the association, while Charoen claimed that he already provided support.
+In 2010, 16 players and coaches quit Badminton Association of Thailand as they did not receive supporting fee from the association, while Wattanasin claimed that he already provided support.